ginstrom/paladin-novel/manuscript/chapter-18.md

 "Let them," Grimjaw rumbled from his corner.
 "Bigger convoys mean bigger targets for my engines."

 Silviana entered the tent, her elven features troubled.
+The usual fluid grace of her movements seemed constrained, her shoulders held with uncharacteristic tension.
 "I've received word from the Circle of Whispers.
 They're... concerned about recent developments."

 "Religious ones.
 Your reputation is spreading faster than we anticipated.
 Some temples are declaring you a saint, others a heretic.
 The established orders are fracturing."

 "We are gaining allies.
-This could work on our Favor," replied Maera.
+This could work in our favor," replied Maera.

-"Or it could work against us," Silviana replied.
+"Or it could work against us," Silviana replied, her fingers tracing nervous patterns on the table's surface.
 "Religious wars have a way of consuming everything in their path."

-Thorek stroked his braided beard.
+Thorek stroked his braided beard, the metal rings chiming softly.
 "The Iron Covenant has been monitoring the situation.
 Several human temples have requested our mediation."

 "They want to know if you're the real thing.
 A true paladin, or just a clever pretender using divine magic for political gain."

 The tent fell silent.
 It was a question that had haunted Gond since his first miracle, one he'd never fully answered even to himself.

-The elf studied him with ancient eyes.
+The elf studied him with ancient eyes, her gaze seeming to pierce through surface concerns to something deeper.
 "I think you're asking the wrong question.
 It doesn't matter what I think, or what the temples think, or even what you think.
 What matters is what you do."

 She gestured toward the map with its red pins.
 "Every freed slave, every broken chain, every act of mercy—that's your answer.
 The divine doesn't speak through grand pronouncements or theological debates.
 It speaks through action."

-Gond nodded slowly.
+Gond nodded slowly, feeling the weight of truth in her words.
 "Then we keep acting.
 Keep freeing slaves, keep building our alliance, keep showing the world that freedom is possible."

 "Especially then."
-Gond's voice carried quiet conviction.
+Gond's voice carried quiet conviction, each word measured and deliberate.
 "If the temples have forgotten what their gods actually stand for, then maybe it's time for a reminder."

 Later that night, Gond walked the settlement's perimeter, checking guard posts and talking with the sentries.
 The place had grown again—nearly four hundred people now, with more arriving every day.
 Former slaves, sympathetic merchants, deserting soldiers, even a few nobles who'd grown disgusted with their kingdoms' complicity in the slave trade.

 He paused at the eastern wall, where two new arrivals stood watch.
 A middle-aged woman named Sarah, who'd escaped from a plantation, and her teenage son Marcus, who'd never known freedom until three days ago.

 "Better than I dared hope."
 She glanced at her son, who was scanning the darkness with the intensity of someone who'd learned that vigilance meant survival.
+His hands gripped his spear with white knuckles, and his eyes never stopped moving.
 "Marcus is having trouble sleeping.
 Keeps expecting the overseers to come for him."

 Gond nodded.
 He'd seen it before—the invisible chains that bound former slaves long after the physical ones were broken.
 "It takes time.
 The fear fades, but slowly."